logeast/figma-uml-widget/README.md

 ## More Feature, more custom!

-We're actively listening to and priortizing feedback so this list may change.
-Currently here is what we plan to support in the wedget.
+We're actively listening to and prioritizing feedback so this list may change.
+Currently list is what we plan to support in this wedget.

 ### Currently Supported

-- ✅ Delicater Property Menu
+- ✅ Optimized Property Menu
 - ✅ A total of 15 theme colors
 - ✅ Add and Remove column friendly
 - ✅ Move up or down a column